What is a CRB Check?

 What is a Standard CRB Check?

-Only employers can request this CRB check for their current or potential employees.
-This level of disclosure shows both unspent and spent convictions for the individual.
+Only employers can request this standard check for their current or potential employees.
+A Standard check shows both unspent and spent convictions for the individual.

 What is an Enhanced CRB Check?